 Best Ever Leg of Lamb

 Lamb is one of those cuts of meat you only eat about once a year, maybe twice if you are lucky.
 For us it is either a Christmas or Easter dinner – this year we made it for an early Christmas dinner with my mom and I knew I just had to share our recipe with you guys!
+It is tender, juicy and the taste and flavor is just insane.
+Seriously the best roast lamb you will ever have.
 Don’t forget that delicious Lamb Seasoning and Lamb Mint Sauce – both just bring this recipe to the next level!

 Why This Recipe Works